 Grow at human scale.
 Unlike more transactional models (including subscription), membership cannot scale beyond an organization’s ability to serve its members.
 In some cases we see organizations strategically limiting their growth to support members and ensure member value is not diluted.
 We think this has important ramifications for restoring the “human element” to news.

-You can read the full report here.
+You can read the full report in English, Spanish, and Portuguese.
 We’re deeply appreciative to the team at the Knight Center, including Mallary Tenore and Rosental Alves, for the opportunity to collaborate.
 This research builds on work by Ruth Tupe for the Membership Puzzle Project, and you can see us talk about it as a team too.
 We look forward to your thoughts on other spaces we should explore.

 Special thanks to Matt Thompson, Mallary Tenore, and Lukas Kouwets.